Boeing E-3 Sentry: RSIP

 The Radar System Improvement Program (RSIP) was a joint US/NATO development program.
 RSIP enhances the operational capability of the E-3 radars' electronic countermeasures, and improves the system's reliability, maintainability, and availability.
 Essentially, this program replaced the older transistor-transistor logic (TTL) and emitter-coupled logic (MECL) electronic components, long-since out of production, with off-the-shelf computers that utilised a High-level programming language instead of assembly language.
 Significant improvement came from adding pulse compression to the pulse-Doppler mode.
 These hardware and software modifications improve the E-3 radars' performance, providing enhanced detection with an emphasis towards low radar cross-section (RCS) targets.

-The RAF had also joined the USAF in adding RSIP to upgrade the E-3's radars.
+The RAF also joined the USAF in adding RSIP to upgrade the E-3's radars.
 The retrofitting of the E-3 squadrons was completed in December 2000.
 Along with the RSIP upgrade was installation of the Global Positioning System/Inertial Navigation Systems which improved positioning accuracy.
 In 2002, Boeing was awarded a contract to add RSIP to the small French AWACS squadron.
 Installation was completed in 2006.
 Saudi Arabia began RSIP upgrades in 2013; the first aircraft being upgraded by Boeing in Seattle with the four remaining aircraft upgraded in Riyadh between 2014 and 2016.